 - Open the Facebook app on your Android device.

-- Tap on the hamburger menu and go to Settings & Privacy.
+- Tap on the hamburger menu icon in the top-right corner of the screen and go to Settings & Privacy.

-- Select Settings and scroll to the bottom to access the Media and Contacts section.
+- Select Settings and scroll to the bottom to access the Facebook Media and Contacts menu section.
+If you do not find it in the settings menu, just type “media and contacts” in the search box.

 - Turn on the toggle next to Links open externally.

 So these were the steps to disable the in-app browser on the Facebook app.
 With that, we also come to the end of this guide.
-Do let us know if you wish to disable the in-app browser on any other app of your choice.
+Please let us know if you wish to disable the in-app browser on any other app.
 If the option exists, we will definitely cover a guide on that as well.